LauraCarini/condFGM/Simulation_studies/README.md

 - save_path: Directory where simulation results will be saved
 - name_output: Prefix for saved result files
 - model_g1 and model_g2: Model specifications for the two groups
+- red_number: Define the number of edges affected by model_g1 and model_g2

 #### Algorithm Parameters
 - rec_basis_type: reconstruction basis type either "fourier" or "bsplines"